vacu9708/vacu9708/README.md

 * 🌲I would like to try my best to work well with my team.

 ## 👨‍🎓*Education*
->Incheon National University, Songdo Campus<br/>
+>Dept. of Embedded Systems Engineering, College of Information Technology<br>
->Bachelor's Degree, Dept. of Embedded Systems Engineering
+>Incheon National University

 ## *Language skills*
 * **Korean(한국어)** : 10 / 10 (native language)